Before you get started, you’re going to need a few things:

 Set up your virtual environment¶

-Regardless of which package management tool you’re using, we recommend running these commands in a virtual environment.
+Regardless of which package management tool you’re using, we recommend running the commands on this page in a virtual environment.
 This ensures that the dependencies pulled in for Streamlit don’t impact any other Python projects you’re working on.

 pip install streamlit